-In addition to transferring over 21 million employment records and building connections into hundreds of employee portals, Argyle is also being used as the repository for paystubs.
-It got us thinking — why do employers provide different levels of transparency to their own employees about how their earnings are calculated?
+In addition to transferring over 21 million employment records and building connections into hundreds of employee portals, Argyle is also being used as the repository for paystub records.
+It got us thinking — why do employers provide different levels of pay transparency to their own employees about how their earnings are calculated?
 The answer — The Fair Labor Standards Act

 of 1938 does not set a requirement to provide a paystub to any worker.

-If you are reading this and find it hard to fathom that there are no federal guidelines on providing earnings transparency to any worker in the United States, trust your instincts.
-Each state has the option to set guidelines for employee transparency into their pay.
+If you are reading this and find it hard to fathom that there are no federal guidelines on providing transparency into their earnings to any worker in the United States, trust your instincts.
+Each state has the option to set guidelines for employee pay transparency.
 Only twenty-six states

 have any type of guidelines; only eleven states require calculation level transparency; today in Florida employers don’t have to provide any kind of paystub.

 Structurally there is no reason for even the most detailed and sanitized physical paystub to exist.
-The raw data inside of these documents is what everyone, including employees, is really after.
-Elements such as gross earnings, deductions, health care costs, hours worked, overtime and net pay are simple numerical values that can be displayed on any screen or transferred securely with ease.
-But without a set of agreed-upon standards businesses are going to continue operating with fractured processes.
+The raw data inside of these paycheck record documents is what everyone, including employees, is really after.
+Elements such as gross earnings, deductions, health care costs, hours worked, overtime and net pay are simple numerical values that can be displayed on any digital paystub or transferred securely with ease.
+But without a set of agreed-upon standards, businesses are going to continue operating with fractured processes..

 If you are interested in enhancing transparency into employee data — through a paystub or otherwise — come join us

 as a client, employee, or advisor.